 Decrease injury severity when crashes occur

 Increase property value

-While solutions can be instituted at the street, neighborhood, or city-wide level, traffic calming is most effective when it is part of a proactive program to improve street safety based on highest need.
-This is often ascertained with a points program to determine where risk is highest.
+While arrangements can be initiated at the road, neighborhood, or city-wide level, Traffic Calming is best when it is a part of a proactive program to enhance road security dependent on most astounding need.
+This is frequently discovered with a points program to figure out where risk is highest.